centre-for-humanities-computing/web-extractor/README.md

 Returns: `Promise<undefined>`

-If defined this method will be called once before any extraction takes place.
+If defined this method will be called before each new url extraction begins.

-Can be used for initializing the rule or other preparations which should take place before rule is processed.
+Can be used for initializing the rule or other preparations which should take place before a rule is processed.

+> **Info Rule State** It is safe to store state in a rule using `this.xxx = yyy` from when `init()` is called
+> and throughout the analysis as each rule for each url will have its own context-object with the rule a prototype.

 ##### dataTemplate()